Frank A. Vanderlip: Personal life and purchases

 On May 19, 1903, Vanderlip married Mabel Narcissa Cox (Narcissa Cox Vanderlip) in her home town of Chicago, Illinois.
 In 1905, they purchased Beechwood, on the Hudson in the hamlet of Scarborough, in Briarcliff Manor, New York.
 There they founded the Scarborough School, the first Montessori school in the US.

 Vanderlip purchased several other large parcels, often along with other investors.
 The Vanderlip-Stillman-Tilghman syndicate bought 15000 acres of land at the mouth of the Brazos River in Texas, in 1912, and founded the city of Freeport.
 After several smaller land investments, Vanderlip spearheaded a group that bought 16000 acres now known collectively as Palos Verdes, California.
 Vanderlip, known as the "Father of Palos Verdes" purchased the 16000 acres Rancho de los Palos Verdes from Jotham Bixby in 1913.
 In 1916, he built the Vanderlip estates near the Portuguese Bend area of Palos Verdes, California where some of his descendants still live.
 The Vanderlips helped develop landmarks in Rancho Palos Verdes, notably Wayfarers Chapel, Marineland of the Pacific, Portuguese Bend Riding Club, Portuguese Bend Beach Club, Nansen Field, Marymount College and Chadwick School.
 Vanderlip's original real estate sales office, La Venta, was the first building in the city of Palos Verdes Estates and is now listed as a historical landmark.
 His original purchase is now divided into four cities: Palos Verdes Estates, Rolling Hills Estates, Rolling Hills, and Rancho Palos Verdes.

 His last major purchase was the hamlet of Sparta in Ossining, a quarter-mile from his Beechwood home.
 He bought about 70 homes and business buildings in 1920, believing it to be too run-down.
 Tearing down dilapidated homes, turning some to face the river, and moving at least one across the street, Vanderlip beautified and gentrified Sparta.
 Some of these buildings became homes for teachers at Scarborough School.
 The Vanderlips later gave land in Scarborough to one of their daughters, Narcissa, and her husband Julian Street Jr., for their family home, the Julian Street Jr. residence.

 Legacy

 Frank Vanderlip was an innovator in the world of banking.
 Besides being one of the founders of the Federal Reserve System, he led his bank to open the first overseas branches of an American bank, thus his bank became heavily involved in the American occupation of Haiti in 1915.
 He helped devise the war bond savings stamp program used in World Wars I and II, set up the first internship program to bring college students to work and study in the bank.
 He also worked to open up friendly business and personal relations with Japan in the 1920s.

 His papers from 1890 to 1937 are stored at Columbia University.

+Frank Vanderlip was awarded American Library Association Honorary Membership in 1919.